matthaeusdale/raycasting/README.md

 # Java Swing Raycasting Simulation
-A simulation of raycasting in 3D with randomized objects.
+A simulation of raycasting a lightsource following your mouse with randomized 3D objects.

 ## Features
 - Real-time visualization of raycasting in 3D